General Listening Quiz

 Online Investigation

 Contact a former classmate who attended the same high school by email, Facebook, or other social media.
 What was the person like back then (the person’s personality)?
 Where does the person live now?
-What does he or she now do for a living?
+What do they now do for a living?